Validity, Sparse Holes, and Breadth in Language Generation: Banach Density, Topology, and Geometry: Density results in one dimension

 We overcome the ``long chain'' issue while still allowing such chains to persist by exploiting the underlying topology.
 In particular, the algorithm must be designed to leverage not only the fact that $\mathcal{C}_t$ forms a descending chain—which, as we have seen, may be arbitrarily long in all interesting examples—but also additional structural features.

 To illustrate the subtlety of this difficulty, we consider the following set of examples.
-These examples first appeared in~\cite{kleinberg2025density} to demonstrate the necessity of the charging argument and the ``pullback'' technique.
+We first introduced these examples in~\cite{kleinberg2025density} to demonstrate the necessity of the charging argument and the ``pullback'' technique.
 They also serve, in a sense, as worst-case examples that provide a useful testbed for our new algorithm, highlighting the delicacy involved in designing methods suitable for studying lower Banach density, and in general lower $f$-window density.

 \begin{example} All the strings are subsets of $\mathbb{N}$.
 We start with some markers, at integers $a_0 = 0, a_1 = 3, a_2 = 3^2, a_3 = 3^3, \dots$.
 The markers get sparser and sparser.
 Let $\lang{n}$ be the language $\bigcup_{i = 0}^\infty [a_i, a_i + n]$.
 So $L_n$ is attaching an interval of length $n$ to each of the marker $a_i = 3^i$.
 The pictures below illustrates $\lang{1}$ and $\lang{4}$.